Qismati and Nasibi

-Qismati and Nasibi is a short story written by a Nobel Prize winner, the Egyptian author Naguib Mahfouz.
+Qismati and Nasibi is a short story written by Nobel Prize winning Egyptian author Naguib Mahfouz.
 It was included in the short story collection Ra’aytu fima yara al-na’im (I Saw, in a Dream, or I Saw as the Sleeper Sees) published in 1982.
 It was included in a collection of short stories written in Arabic Modern Arabic Short Stories: A Bilingual Reader, edited/translated into English by Ronak Husni and Daniel Newman.
 The title in Arabic means "My Fate and My Destiny."
 It is frequently interpreted to be an allegory of the Palestinian-Israeli situation.